Editor: Alan Evans – firstname.lastname@example.org

 Llanelli Online is A Trusted News Source With Trusted Partners

 The editor is on the advisory board for the Independent Community News Network, which supports hyperlocals across the UK.
 We have already benefited from training with Google and Facebook using their latest technology and expertise.
 We will continue to train our staff through agencies like the NUJ, Facebook, Google and the ICNN and adapt to the demands of modern journalism while keeping our roots firmly established in the town we live in and love.

 In November 2018 we partnered the BBC Local Democracy Reporter’s Service.
 The Local Democracy Reporting Service created up to 150 new journalism jobs to help fill a gap in the reporting of local democracy issues across the UK.
 The journalists are funded by the BBC as part of its latest Charter commitment but employed by regional news organisations.
 At present 144 Local Democracy Reporters have been allocated to 59 news organisations in England, Scotland and Wales, including Llanelli Online.

 Llanelli Online will become a means of helping to increase employment in the area.
 We have helped trainee journalists studying at university by offering much needed work placements.
 We have given lectures at universities and schools as well as offering workshops.
 To be able to maintain and progress Llanelli Online, we need your support.
 We’re not just asking for “something for nothing”.
 Not only will you be able to benefit from 24/7 local news by local people, we are also offering you amazing advertising opportunities.
 Like any other business we have to sustain ourselves.
 We depend on advertising to continue our community service.

-Thanks go to Lee Waters MS, former Chair of the Culture, Welsh Language and Communications Committee, Bethan Sayed MS, Welsh Government, Google and PINF.
+Thanks to Lee Waters MS, former Chair of the Culture, Welsh Language and Communications Committee, Bethan Sayed MS, Welsh Government, the ICNN, Creative Wales, Google and PINF.